Welcome to UCSB! - UCEAP Reciprocal Exchange

 Is there any way that I can get in contact with other reciprocity students who are going to UCSB?

 Yes.
-You can ask to join the UCSB EAP Reciprocal Exchange Facebook Group, where you can connect with other UCEAP reciprocity students and UCSB students who have studied or will study abroad.
+You can ask to join the UCSB EAP Reciprocal Exchange Facebook Group, where you can connect with other UCEAP reciprocity students.

 I have questions regarding my visa and my DS-2019 form.
 Who should I ask?